 Kathryn Goetzke

-Kathryn Goetzke is Chief Hope Officer of The Shine Hope Company, the Author of ‘The Biggest Little Book About Hope‘, podcast host of The Hope Matrix, Creator of award winning Hopeful Minds, Hopeful Cities, and Hopeful Mindsets, Social Entrepreneur, Chief Mood Officer, and Business Strategist.
+Kathryn Goetzke, MBA, is CEO & Chief Hope Officer of The Shine Hope Company, the Author of ‘The Biggest Little Book About Hope‘, podcast host of The Hope Matrix, Creator of award winning Hopeful Minds, Hopeful Cities, and Hopeful Mindsets, Social Entrepreneur, Chief Mood Officer, and Business Strategist.
 In 2004, launched Mood-lites™, a brand that achieved over 35 million dollars in retail sales and ran the first cause marketing campaign for mental health.
-She was recently appointed to represent the World Federation for Mental Health at the United Nations, representing the almost 1 billion people around the world with mental health disorders.
+She was recently appointed to represent the World Federation for Mental Health at the United Nations, representing the almost 1 billion people around the world with mental health disorders, and is working to get a resolution passed at the United Nations for an International Day of Hope, to ensure all around the world know you can measure and teach hope.

-Kathryn is a global mental health ambassador, overcoming her own battles with depression, anxiety, ADHD, PTSD and addictions through therapy, medication, lifestyle changes, support, and learning how to hope.
+Kathryn is a global mental health ambassador, overcoming her own battles with depression, anxiety, ADHD, PTSD, and addictions through therapy, medication, lifestyle changes, support, and ultimately learning ‘how’ to hope.
+She has been sober for almost 20 years, and ten years ago, she set out to prove her theory that hope was teachable and created award-winning evidence-based programming that accomplished that feat that she uses to manage her own mental health.
 She lost her father to suicide at 18 and knows all too well the negative consequences of untreated mental health on both the self and the family system.
-And she understands the power of hope.

-Kathryn and her work have been featured in Entrepreneur Magazine, Home, InStyle, Family Living, Scholastic Choices Magazine, and others.
-She has spoken at the United Nations, the Global Mental Health Movement Conference in Athens and South Africa, at Mental Health Community Associations Conference, The Kennedy Forum, The World Bank, the Scent Marketing Institute, and more.
-She has been featured on multiple radio and television shows including BBC, WGN Chicago, CBS Chicago, Tasty Trade, and eWomenNetwork.
-Ms. Goetzke serves on advisory boards for FundaMentalSDG, Y Mental Health, Women’s Brain Project, and the Global Mental Health Movement.
+Kathryn and her work have been featured in Entrepreneur Magazine, PsychCentral, Psychology Today, Home, InStyle, Scholastic Choices Magazine, and her research on hope has been published in peer-reviewed journals.
+She has spoken at the United Nations, the Global Mental Health Movement Conference, World Federation for Mental Health Conference, the Harvard Boardroom, at Mental Health Community Associations Conference, The Kennedy Forum, The World Bank, the Scent Marketing Institute, and more.
+She has been featured on multiple radio and television shows including BBC, WGN, CBS, and QVC.
+Ms. Goetzke serves on advisory boards for FundaMentalSDG, Women’s Brain Project, and the Global Mental Health Movement, and is on the board of Hope Means Nevada and iFred.

-Ms. Goetzke is most proud of her work for Hopeful Minds, a program iFred developed to teach Hope to kids based on research it is a teachable skill, and featured as an innovation by the World Bank.
-As hopelessness is the primary predictor of suicide and #1 symptom of depression, learning how to create, maintain, and grow a hopeful mindset is critical to prevention of anxiety, depression, and suicide. iFred sees Hope as a Human Right and is committed to making it free and available to all youth around the world.
+Ms. Goetzke is most proud of her work for Hopeful Minds, a program she developed to teach Hope to kids based on research that it is a teachable skill.
+The program was featured as an innovation by the World Bank and has been downloaded by 2500 educators around the world.
+As hopelessness is the primary predictor of suicide and violence, and #1 symptom of depression and a key symptom of anxiety and addiction, learning how to create, maintain, and grow hope is critical to prevention of anxiety, depression, violence, and suicide.

 KATHRYN AND HER WORK HAVE BEEN FEATURED AT